runemalm/OpenDDD.NET/README.md

 For a complete list of releases and their changelogs, please visit the [Releases](https://github.com/runemalm/OpenDDD.NET/releases) page.

 **Note**: Early adopters know that we have released a major version 1 and 2.
-We are now changing direction and have completely redesigned the framework.
+We are now changing development strategy and also completely redesign the framework.
 Star and follow the repository to follow our progression towards a stable major 3 release.
 You can see the feature list below which concepts we have left to add before release.

 ## Contributing